fraganator/archive-cache-manager/README.md

 # Archive Cache Manager
 ![Achive Cache Manager logo](images/logo-v2-title.png?raw=true "Achive Cache Manager")

 A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
-Also allows launching individual files from archives, and loading preferred files from an archive.
+Also allows launching individual files from archives, and loading preferred file types from an archive.

 ## New in v2.11
 * Multi-disc support and automatic M3U generation